We think this TV show stands out for:

 What parents need to know

-Parents need to know that this update/remake of the popular 1970s series of the same name uses comedy, music, and animation to teach young readers important language skills.
+Parents need to know that The Electric Company is an update/remake of the popular 1970s series of the same name.
+It uses comedy, music, and animation to teach young readers important language skills.
 Phonics, grammar, and language rules (a silent "e" creates a long vowel sound and the like) are introduced and illustrated within the plot.
 The main characters are able to enhance and manipulate computer-generated images of words and phrases right on the screen, so kids can visualize and absorb the lessons.
 While there's no iffy stuff for viewers of any age, the educational level of the show's content is primarily targeted at grade-schoolers and may be lost on younger viewers.